anki/cozmo-python-sdk/docs/source/getstarted.rst

 Starting Up the SDK
 -------------------

 1. Plug the mobile device containing the Cozmo app into your computer.
 2. Open the Cozmo app on the phone.
 Make sure Cozmo is on and connected to the app via WiFi.
 3. Tap on the gear icon at the top right corner to open the Settings menu.
 4. Swipe left to show the Cozmo SDK option and tap the Enable SDK button.
-5. On the computer, open a Terminal (macOS/Linux) / Command Prompt (Windows) window.
-Type ``cd cozmo_sdk_examples`` where *cozmo_sdk_examples* is the name of the directory you extracted the SDK examples into and press Enter.
-The SDK example scripts can be downloaded from the :doc:`Downloads page </downloads>`.
-6. Now you can run any of the example programs.
+5. Make sure the SDK examples are downloaded from the :doc:`Downloads page </downloads>`.
+Remove the version number from the folder name so that it is just called “cozmo_sdk_examples”.
+6. To run a program, open Terminal (macOS/Linux) or Command Prompt (Windows) and navigate to the folder containing that program.
+For example, if the cozmo_sdk_examples folder is saved to your desktop, type ``cd Desktop/cozmo_sdk_examples/tutorials/01_basics``
+    NOTE: the forward slash, ‘/‘, is used for macOS/Linux.
+For Windows, replace forward slash with backslash

 ----------------
 Example Programs